 How Safe Are Birth Control Pills?

-- Pregnancy and the initial few weeks after delivery: Pregnancy itself is a natural method of contraception, so if you are pregnant, there is no way your body can conceive another child and you don’t need contraception.
+- OCPs are avoided during pregnancy and the initial few weeks after delivery.
+Pregnancy itself is a natural method of contraception, so if you are pregnant, there is no way your body can conceive another child, and you don’t need contraception.
 The initial 4-6 weeks after delivery when you are exclusively breastfeeding, OCPs are better avoided.

-- History of past or pre-existing cardiac problems, such as coronary diseases, heart failure, or valvular conditions.
+- A history of past or pre-existing cardiac problems, such as coronary diseases, heart failure, or valvular conditions.

 - Long bone fractures, morbid obesity, stroke, or bedridden conditions, predisposing to venous thrombosis in the lower limbs.